 Ultimately, what matters with your workout is what works for you and what you’ll actually do, not what the latest study suggests.
 But creating quick, efficient workouts starts by moving more and gradually finding an exercise routine that works for you.

 Best of all, designing an efficient workout doesn’t require much time.
-If you have seven minutes, you can do high-intensity interval training.
-Quick, effective workouts can be very brief with minimal equipment, as Gretchen Reynolds shows in a New York Times article entitled “The Scientific 7-Minute Workout.”
+If you have 12 minutes, you can do high-intensity interval training.

 Making your workouts fun can make them more sustainable, but always expecting workouts to be fun sets yourself up for disappointment.
 Sometimes they feel like work (that’s why they’re called workouts).
 But regular exercise also builds self-confidence, resilience, and mental and physical strength to grow older gracefully.